leukipp/reddit-data/README.md

 KAGGLE_KEY="[...]"
 ```

-Kaggle is only needed if you want to upload your dataset periodically.
-In that case, you need to create a `config/kaggle.json` file, similar to the [dataset-metadata.json](https://github.com/Kaggle/kaggle-api/wiki/Dataset-Metadata) file.
+Kaggle is only required if you want to upload the dataset on a regular basis.
+In that case, you will need to create a `config/kaggle.json` file, similar to the [dataset-metadata.json](https://github.com/Kaggle/kaggle-api/wiki/Dataset-Metadata) file.

 ## Run

-Adjust the start time (unix timestamp) in `config/loader.json` and run:
+Adapt the start time (unix timestamp) in `config/loader.json` and run:
 ```bash
 python3 data.py <subreddit1> <subreddit2> <subreddit3> ...
 ```